 Baby may start to refuse feedings or become extremely fussy during feedings.

-Another sign is a rumbling stomach.
-While there are natural gut sounds in any human, if you put your ear to an infant’s stomach and hear a constant bubbling sound, it is a good indicator of gas.
+Baby's stomach makes gurgling, growling or rumbling noises - while there are natural gut sounds in any human, if you put your ear to an infant’s stomach and hear a constant bubbling sound, it is a good indicator of gas.
 Mothers can sometimes hear and feel baby's stomach gurgling.

 If you see that your baby starts to feel better after the gas has been expelled, then you know the problem was gas.
 If your baby continues to cry after passing gas, you know that your baby is struggling with something else, possibly reflux, foremilk/hindmilk imbalance or constipation.

 If you can identify 2 or more of the above symptoms mentioned, your baby might be experiencing excessive gassiness.
 If your baby is usually happy during the day but shows the mentioned symptoms only for a short while (when passing gas), it’s perfectly normal.

 Don’t worry too much if your baby pulls funny faces or makes weird noises!

 If the symptoms continue for extended periods, you need to find the cause and eliminate any potential problems.